-We came across to the EcoTraining camp in Selati to camp-sit for a couple of days over New Year.
+We came across the EcoTraining camp in Selati to camp-sit for a couple of days over New Year.
 We went out for a short drive on the first afternoon to orientate ourselves on the reserve.
-It was extremely hot so I, the Aussie corporate girl, used to perfectly chilled office environments, was really looking forward to some bush air-conditioning!
+It was extremely hot so I, the Aussie corporate girl, who is used to perfectly chilled office environments, was really looking forward to some bush air-conditioning!
 We got more than air-conditioning when it started raining a few minutes after we set out but we weren’t deterred.

 That decision proved lucky when we came across a lovely clearing with four gorgeous sable bulls sleeping after the showers passed.
 It was so exciting to see these amazing and rare antelope.
 Particularly as the sun had come out, right on cue.

 Our next lovely sighting was a large breeding herd of elephants which we stumbled upon as they were heading to a dam to drink and bathe.
 With lightning in the background and a couple of tiny calves playing, this was a very special sighting.
 We stayed until the last elephant had left the dam.
 (Side note: Van took an awesome video of this but due to some unforeseen technical incompetence from myself, all videos from the day were deleted.
 I have already cried about it so please no comments as I’m trying to move on.)

 As we were leaving we heard a lion roaring so we set off in that general direction (trying at all times to figure out where we were on the map!).
 As we were about to head home we decided to make a quick detour past a nearby dam.
 What an awesome decision that was (by me, though Van disputes it) as we turned a corner to hear an impala urgently alarm calling, and what do you know… a big male lion lying right in the open!
 At the same time, I spotted elephants on the opposite side of the road and out comes a big bull elephant very clearly in musth (excitable and aggressive!).